ONE WOMAN. ONE FIELD.

 HUNDREDS OF BLOOMS

-I never set out to be a flower farmer, but I’ve come to appreciate the physical labor of growing things.
-I enjoy being out in the field—digging, weeding, cutting back—an audiobook on, my thoughts wandering, and muddy hands that conveniently keep me from answering emails or texts.
-Planting is an act of faith: trusting that something beautiful and fragile will return year after year.
-And when I plant something that lives for 50 to 80 years, I’m creating a living legacy that will outlast me.
+I never set out to be a flower farmer, but I appreciate the physical labor of growing things.
+I enjoy being out in the field—digging, weeding, cutting back the plants while my thoughts wander, with muddy hands that conveniently prevent me from checking emails or texts.